 - A splatter screen (one of my favorite things to help keep my stove clean when I’m making a tomato-y sauce)

-2. Cleaned out the whole cabinet with an antibacterial wipe (actually, Conner did this).
+2. Cleaned out the whole cabinet with an antibacterial wipe (actually, I had a child do this).
 If you’re cleaning out, you might as well CLEAN out.
+This can be the best part because things look so great when you find your simple solution!

-3. Shoved the wheat to the back corner again.
+3. Shoved the wheat to the back of the cabinet — in the bottom corner.
 I think nothing is actually in the MOST difficult corner to get to (the one right next to the stove).
 I then was able to shove the bowls on top of the wheat before the 2nd shelf.
 You can kind of see that here.
+It’s not something we need easy access to.

 My mind wandered.
 I just hated all those lids and I knew the budget for my little cabinet remodel was tiny.
 I was going to use my dish drainer as a lid organizer, but then I saw to replace it would be like 20 bucks (I have a small one in my sink that is crazy handy, but expensive).

-So, I went to Walmart on my way home and found something like this (I love that one is adjustable).
+So, I went to Walmart (you could easily find this at a place like the Container Store too) on my way home and found something like this (I love that this one is adjustable).
 My problem is that I needed it to be small enough to fit between the wall of the cabinet and before that 2nd shelf, so mine only has room for like 4 lids.
 I wish it held more, but life goes on, right?

 I brought it home and {angels singing} it worked!
-No more rolling lids and I had a system that my kids could understand and follow (as well as kids follow a system).
+No more rolling lids and I had a system that my kids could understand and follow (as well as any kid follows any system).

 BTW, looking to have kids help out more — this course is AMAZING!!!!